-Our cash used for financing activities for 2018 was \$65.8 million and related primarily to share repurchases of \$32.0 million, net debt repayments of \$29.5 million, and payment of dividends of \$7.0 million, and other spending of \$2.0 million, partially offset by funds received from the issuance of common stock in settlement of stock option exercises of \$4.7 million.
-In 2017, cash used for financing activities was \$46.6 million and related primarily to repayment of borrowings under our credit facility and payment of dividends of \$5.5 million, partially offset by funds received from the issuance of common stock in settlement of stock option exercises of \$8.0 million.
-For 2016, funds provided by financing activities of 195.4 million included net debt borrowings of \$209.7 million and cash received of \$3.4 million from stock issuances, partially offset by cash paid for debt issuance costs of \$11.4 million, cash paid for dividends of \$5.5 million, and \$0.8 million used for other financing activities.
+In 2019, cash used for financing activities was \$71.3 million and related primarily to net debt repayments of \$54.0 million, payment of dividends of \$10.6 million, and share repurchases of \$9.6 million.
+In 2018, our cash used for financing activities was \$65.8 million and related primarily to share repurchases of \$32.0 million, net debt repayments of \$29.5 million, payment of dividends of \$7.0 million, and other spending of \$2.0 million, partially offset by funds received from the issuance of common stock in settlement of stock option exercises of \$4.7 million.
+In 2017, cash used for financing activities was \$55.1 million and related primarily to repayment of borrowings under our credit facility, an acquisition earn-out payment of \$8.5 million, and payment of dividends of \$5.5 million, partially offset by funds received from the issuance of common stock in settlement of stock option exercises of \$8.0 million.